 2. You Have a Heightened Heat Response

 If you sweat easily when you’re out in the sun or working out, it doesn’t necessarily signal a health concern.
-It can be chalked up to an exaggerated response to heat.
+Sometimes, it can be chalked up to an exaggerated response to heat.
 “It can happen to anyone with overworking nerves that cause sweat,” says Dr. Green.
-Since sweat uses heat energy to evaporate from the skin and cool your body, these people may experience excessive sweating, Dr. Green says.
+Since sweat uses heat energy to evaporate from the skin and cool your body, people may experience excessive sweating, Dr. Green says.

 3. You’re Dealing With a Hangover

 Ever gone to bed after having a few drinks too many, only to wake up drenched in sweat?
 You’re not alone.
 Our bodies respond to alcohol with excessive sweating for a few different reasons.
 First and foremost, research has shown alcohol negatively affects our nervous system, which in turn throws off our body’s ability to sense and regulate body temperature.
 As such, we sense that we’re hot and flushed, and we sweat in response to that feeling to cool ourselves down.